Q: What does this camp offer?

 - Any meals that are included in the camp will also take place in NU Residence Hall Cafeterias.

-- Pizza is provided for a small fee for lunch for the Day Camp.
+- Pizza is provided for a small fee for lunch for the Day Camp and at registration of the overnight camps.

 Q: Is a team or Northwestern employee discount available?

 A: A team discount is available at $50 per camper with a minimum of 10 kids from one team for CSTC, Residential/Commuter Camps.
-There is a $25 (day camp) or $50 (overnight camp) discount for Northwestern employees (not to be combined with other discounts).
+There is a $25 discount for Northwestern employees (not to be combined with other discounts).
 Please call 847-467-1312 for more details.

 Q: If I am staying overnight what should I bring to camp?